ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 While we try to make upgrades as seamless as possible (e.g., rolling upgrades and restarts), certain upgrades, such as ClickHouse version changes and EKS node upgrades, might still impact service.
 In such cases, customers can specify a maintenance window (e.g., every Tuesday at 1:00 a.m.
 PDT).
 We ensure that such upgrades are only performed during the scheduled maintenance window.

-We maintain an exception for security and vulnerability fixes.
-These will be handled as off-cycle upgrades, and we will communicate with customers promptly to take necessary actions and coordinate a suitable time for the upgrade to minimize the impact on your system.
+Note that the maintenance windows do not apply for security and vulnerability fixes.
+These will be handled as off-cycle upgrades, and we will communicate with customers promptly to take necessary actions and coordinate a suitable time for the upgrade to minimize the impact on operations.

 ## CloudFormation IAM Roles